bioinf/Sibelia/C-SIBELIA.md

 ===========
 The easiest way to run "C-Sibelia" is to type:

-	C-Sibelia.py <FASTA file with reference> <FASTA file with a genome>
+	python C-Sibelia.py <FASTA file with reference> <FASTA file with a genome>

 For example, directory "examples/C-Sibelia/Staphylococcus_aureus" contains a set of two bacterial genomes.
-To run "C-Sibelia" on this dataset, type:
+To run "C-Sibelia" on this dataset, type in the "build" directory:

-	C-Sibelia.py NCTC8325.fasta RN4220.fasta
+	python C-Sibelia.py ../examples/C-Sibelia/Staphylococcus_aureus/NCTC8325.fasta ../examples/C-Sibelia/Staphylococcus_aureus/RN4220.fasta

 The command above will run "C-Sibelia" on two bacterial genomes with the "fine" simplification parameters.
 After this run you can find a file "variant.vcf"